apptainer/singularity-userdocs/security.rst

 follow the steps in our published `Security Policy
 <https://sylabs.io/security-policy>`__.

-so that it can be disclosed, investigate, and fixed in an appropriate manner.
+so that it can be disclosed, investigated, and fixed in an appropriate manner.

 Singularity PRO - Long Term Support & Security Patches